As2909/Projects/Data Engineering Project - Crypto Streaming Kafka/README.md

 #### Workflow
 1. **Data Extraction**
    - Use the CoinMarketCap API to fetch the latest cryptocurrency market data.
-   - Handle potential connection errors and timeouts gracefully.
+   - Handle potential connection errors and timeouts gracefully. \
+You can see the KafkaConsumer python code for data extraction is [HERE.](Files/KafkaConsumer.ipynb)

 2. **Data Transformation**
    - Convert the fetched data into JSON format for compatibility with Kafka.